nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 Use the `@Args()` decorator to extract arguments from a request for use in the method handler.
 This works in a very similar fashion to [REST route parameter argument extraction](/controllers#route-parameters).

 Usually your `@Args()` decorator will be simple, and not require an object argument as seen with the `getAuthor()` method above.
-For example, if an identifier's type is string, the following construction is sufficient, and simply plucks the named field from the inbound GraphQL request for use as a method argument.
+For example, if the type of an identifier is string, the following construction is sufficient, and simply plucks the named field from the inbound GraphQL request for use as a method argument.

 ```typescript
 @Args('id') id: string